-By 1967, Netafim – literally meaning ‘drops of water’ – had improved crop yields by 70% in the Arava desert in Israel, all while reducing water usage in the region by 5%.
+By 1967, Netafim – literally meaning “drops of water” – had improved crop yields by 70 percent in the Arava desert in Israel, all while reducing water usage in the region by 5 percent.
 The technology soon spread across the country, and across the globe.

-Today, Netafim is present in 110 countries, and has revitalised over 10 million hectares of land.
+Today, Netafim is present in 110 countries, and has revitalised more than 10m ha (24.7m acres) of land.

-It may sound far-fetched, but this start-up is producing clean drinking water out of thin air using nothing more than a portable generator.
+As Israeli inventions go, this one washes down very nicely.
+Headquartered in Petah Tikva, Watergen is producing clean drinking water out of thin air using nothing more than a portable generator.